RTR logo

 BBC BASIC for SDL 2.0 is the Copyright © 2015-2024 of R. T. Russell

-The name BBC BASIC is used with the permission of the British Broadcasting Corporation.
+The name BBC BASIC is used with the permission of the British Broadcasting Corporation and is not transferrable to any derived or forked work.

 Left CONTENTS